Explaining Microsoft EA FAQs

 Q: Can we add new products or services to our EA mid-term?

 A: Yes.
-One advantage of an EA is adding additional Microsoft products or services at any point during the agreement term.
+One advantage of an EA is the ability to add additional Microsoft products or services at any point during the agreement term.
 If you decide mid-term to deploy new software (say, Power BI Pro for a team or a new Azure service), you can simply include it under your EA by placing an order through your LSP.

-Q: What happens if we need to increase or decrease license count during the term?
+Q: What happens if we need to increase or decrease the license count during the term?

 Q: Are EA licenses perpetual or subscription-based?

 Meanwhile, many offerings in an EA are subscriptions (for example, Office 365 or other cloud services are essentially subscription licenses).
-So, during the EA, you might have a mix: perpetual rights for on-prem products and subscription rights for cloud products.
+During the EA, you may have a mix of perpetual rights for on-premises products and subscription rights for cloud products.

 Q: What happens at the end of an EA term?

-- For perpetual licenses acquired via the EA, you retain the right to use those licenses at the last version you obtained (youโve paid for them in full).
-However, you lose Software Assurance on them, so no further upgrades or free support on those products once the term ends.
-Essentially, your licensing becomes โfrozenโ at that point (you can continue to use what you have but wonโt receive new versions).
+- For perpetual licenses acquired via the EA, you retain the right to use those licenses at the last version you obtained (you’ve paid for them in full).
+However, you will lose Software Assurance on them, so no further upgrades or free support will be available on those products once the term ends.
+Essentially, your licensing becomes “frozen” at that point (you can continue to use what you have, but won’t receive new versions).

 - For subscription services (like Microsoft 365 or Azure) or if you were on an Enterprise Subscription Agreement, your rights to use those services end.
-There may be a brief grace period, but generally, you would need to either renew in some form or move those users to another licensing program (like CSP or other subscriptions) to avoid service interruption.
+There may be a brief grace period, but generally, you will need to either renew in some form or transfer those users to another licensing program (such as CSP or other subscriptions) to avoid service interruption.

-Thereโs no financial penalty for choosing not to renew an EA.
-However, any benefits tied to the EA (training vouchers, planning services, etc.) will expire if not used.
-Many organizations that donโt renew either shift to another licensing model or reduce their Microsoft usage.
-If you plan not to renew, itโs important to have a licensing transition plan to ensure users and systems remain properly licensed.
+There’s no financial penalty for choosing not to renew an EA.
+However, any benefits tied to the EA (such as training vouchers and planning services) will expire if not used.
+Many organizations that don’t renew will either shift to another licensing model or reduce their Microsoft usage.
+If you plan not to renew, it’s essential to have a licensing transition plan in place to ensure that users and systems remain properly licensed.

 Read Microsoft EA Renewal FAQs